iitjee/SteppinsNode/Advance/09 Clusters n Child Processes/00 Basics.md

  The message event is the most important one.
 It's triggered when the child process uses the process.send() method to send messages.
 This is how parent/child processes can communicate with each other.

- And finally, the close event is emitted when the stdio streams of a child process get closed.
-Every child process gets the three standard stdio streams, which we can access using child.stdin, child.stdout, and child.stderr.<b> When those streams get closed, the child process that was using them will trigger the close event. </b> This close event is different than the exit event, because multiple child processes might share the same stdio streams, and a child process exiting does not mean the streams got closed.
+ And finally, the close event is emitted when the stdio streams of a child process get closed. <b> Every child process gets the three standard stdio streams, which we can access using child.stdin, child.stdout, and child.stderr.
+When those streams get closed, the child process that was using them will trigger the close event. </b> This close event is different than the exit event, because multiple child processes might share the same stdio streams, and a child process exiting does not mean the streams got closed.

  'close' event !== 'exit' event